stelzch/zeitdownloader/README.md

 # Die ZEIT Downloader

+> [!IMPORTANT]
+> As of 2025, zeit.de switched their login system and now require a CAPTCHA.
+> This script therefore does no longer work.

 This is a simple downloader for the digital formats of the weekly newspaper [Die Zeit](https://www.zeit.de).
 A digital subscription is required.
 It is written in 125 lines of python